 Along with historian Brigid O’Farrell and sprinkler fitter Ella Jones, I gave a workshop called “Tradeswomen History: Learning From the Past to Change the Future.”
 We were able to include testimony from several “tradeswomen matriarchs” who are helping us learn from the past.

 As it turned out we had a mini-reunion of some of us old tradeswomen activists from the 1970s and 80s.
 Carpenter Lisa Diehl, who’d been an organizer of Kansas City Tradeswomen, traveled from her home in West Virginia.
-She entertained us with stories of feminist actions from the bra burning banner hoisting days.
+She entertained us with stories of feminist actions from the radical 1970s.
 Ronnie Sandler, carpenter and job training wiz, came from New Hampshire.
 Dale McCormick, the first female in the country to turn out as a carpenter who went on to win a place in the Maine state legislature and become state treasurer, represented Maine.
 We reunited with Paula Smith and Lauren Sugerman, two organizers from Chicago we’d worked with to put on the 1989 second national tradeswomen conference there.
 And some of the early tradeswomen organizers from Chicago were in attendance too, sporting t-shirts and sweatshirts from the 1970s.

 This was the 15th Women Build conference and the 6th we have renamed Women Build Nations, including women from all over North America and other countries.
 It was the first in this series of conferences to take place outside of California and it brought in hundreds of women from the Midwest and other parts of the U.S. who’d never participated in the past conferences.
 Fifteen hundred tradeswomen of all crafts, allies and union brothers attended—the biggest tradeswomen conference ever!